The Biggest Holiday Job Search Myth

-Despite our 24/7 business culture, most job seekers think you can’t find a job during the holiday season.
+Despite our seemingly 24/7 business culture, most job seekers think you can’t find a job during the holiday season.
 Even looking for work from Thanksgiving to January 1st is widely considered a waste of time.

-This is the biggest holiday job search myth.
+This is a big holiday myth.

 I say that from personal experience.